 Artist and activist Mishiko Sulakauri’s practice focuses on engaging in deep dialogues with local communities.
 His research explores critical issues that transcend histories, borders, power dynamics, environmental and social struggles.
 His work questions systems of consumption, production, and human interaction recognizing our failure as a global society.
-His most recent project, Arcadia Archeological Museum, reflected on the historic neighborhood Arcadia in Odessa, Ukraine where the authorities allowed developers to destroy one of the unique green zones in this city by the Black Sea.

 During his ArtsLink International Fellowship 2020 (virtual and in-person residencies), the central idea of Mishiko’s research project into both environmental and sociological issues was focused on the trans-border experience and how it affects different species – people, insects and plants.
 Mishiko, in collaboration with his US host organization Unlisted Projects, engaged with artistic, scientific, and gardening communities in the construction of a wall near the South Texas border with Mexico.